MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/container-layouts.md

 A layout that spreads elements horizontally and wraps them across multiple rows, as needed.

-Use `Layout.Flow` to layout lists of elements such as images without having to worry about the amount of horizontal space available.
+Use `Layout.Flow` to lay out lists of elements such as images without having to worry about the amount of horizontal space available.
 The width and alignment of elements can be tuned as desired.
 Each row automatically gets the appropriate height, and spacing between columns and rows is configurable and automatically enforced.

 ### Examples